March 5, 2014 - CNAV Announcement

 Wide Area Augmentation System Now Available for Learjet 40 XR and Learjet 45 XR Aircraft

 February 3, 2009 - Bombardier Aerospace announced today that it is now offering a Wide Area Augmentation System (WAAS) capable Flight Management System (FMS) on Learjet 40 XR and Learjet 45 XR aircraft.
 The new system is available as a Supplemental Type Certificate (STC) for in-service Learjet 40, Learjet 40 XR, Learjet 45 and Learjet 45 XR aircraft customers and will also be offered as an option on new aircraft.
-If you would like to read the full article, please click here.
+Read the full article.
+(MS Word)

 WAAS and NetJets

 December 10, 2008 - The FAA's NextGen Program signed an agreement to implement aspects of the program with NetJets Aviation on December 10.
 The wide area augmentation system (WAAS) has been mentioned as one of the key technologies of use for this joint venture.
-If you would like to read the full article at Focus FAA, please click here.
+Read the full article at Focus FAA.

 WAAS Turns "5"